sandervanvugt/van-vugt-kubernetes/ckad-services/step4.md

 `kubectl get svc nginx -o yaml > nginx.yaml`{{execute}}

-Now we need to edit the contents of the YAML file:
+Now we need to edit the contents of the YAML file.
+By making this edit, the selector label is misconfigured and will read Nginx instead of nginx:

 `sed -i -e 's/app\: nginx/app\: Nginx/g' nginx.yaml`{{execute}}

-Apply the modified YAML code to the cluster and ignore the warning that is printed:
+Apply the modified YAML code to the cluster and ignore the warning that is printed.
+You may ignore the warning this command is showing:

 `kubectl apply -f nginx.yaml`{{execute}}